Buying The Right Used Boat

 TIP #5: Contact the BoatUS Consumer Protection Bureau for a copy of the model purchase agreement developed by the BoatUS Finance division.
 We would be glad to e-mail, mail, or fax you one.

 Surveys and Sea Trials

 A survey inspection of the boat prior to purchase can either make or break a deal.
-A professional marine surveyor is an expert well versed in boat construction, as well as safety and manufacturing laws, requirements and practices.
+A professional marine surveyor is an expert who should be well versed in boat construction, as well as safety and manufacturing laws, requirements and practices.
 Surveys cost an average of $10-$15 per foot, depending upon the size of the boat and region.
 The boat should be inspected in and out of the water.
 Although hiring a surveyor is an added cost, consider it a good investment against buying an unsafe boat or one that needs expensive repairs.
 If you spend $300 on a survey that reveals $3000 worth of damages to the boat, you can decide whether the boat is worth owning.
 A surveyor's report can be a bargaining chip when it comes to negotiating with the seller.
 You can use the problems identified in the report as a way to lower the price or get certain items taken care of before purchase.
 Remember, though, a surveyor's report is not a guarantee against defects in the boat but the opinion of a professional.